dynamsoft-docs/barcode-reader-docs/parameters/reference/min-ratio-of-barcode-zone-width-to-height.md

 keywords: MinRatioOfBarcodeZoneWidthToHeight, parameter reference, parameter
 needAutoGenerateSidebar: true
 needGenerateH3Content: true
+permalink: /parameters/reference/min-ratio-of-barcode-zone-width-to-height.html
 ---

 # MinRatioOfBarcodeZoneWidthToHeight

-`MinRatioOfBarcodeZoneWidthToHeight` is a parameter to specify the minimum ratio (width/height as a percentage) of the barcode zone.
+`MinRatioOfBarcodeZoneWidthToHeight` is a parameter to specify the minimum ratio (width/height) of the barcode zone.
 It is defined as below:

 | Value Type | Value Range | Default Value |
 | ---------- | ----------- | ------------- |